-Dockless bike sharing platform ofo, is launching in Norwich today.
+Dockless bike sharing platform ofo launched in Norwich on Friday.

 The move follows successful launches in London, Oxford, and Cambridge.